 Spring.
 Melting snow, longer sunlight, and weather so strange, variable and weird that you have no idea what type of clothing your’e going to need next.

 Spring is also the time you need to start thinking about training your new hires when summer starts and your pools open.

 If you’re like me and you have a robust year-round program then you’re thinking about training new hires on an on-going basis.
 In fact, I have a new swim coach who started last week, and two new hires that will start this week.

 Here is a quick activity you can do during an in-service or during your new-hire swim instructor training as a module, that will make your staff sound more professional and more powerful when they work with kids.

 I have a lot of high school people join my team.
 They either coach alongside me on the pool deck or I’m watching them teach swim lessons.
-Do you know what the number one thing they suck at is?
+Do you know what the number one thing they struggle with?

-There are two reasons they’re not very good at telling kids what to do.
+There are two reasons beginners are not very good at telling kids what to do.